fermarcosmac/DDSP-adaptive-EQ-26/README.md

 2. Derive the desired response from the initial RIR: a pure delay or the paper's delay-plus-magnitude target with low-frequency roll-off and distance-dependent spectral decay.
 3. Instantiate the differentiable seven-biquad parametric EQ and output gain.
 The EQ architecture is fixed in the current implementation: one low shelf, five peaking filters, and one high shelf.
 4. Load a music signal or synthesize white noise, convert it to the RIR sampling rate, and divide it into frames.
-5. For each frame, update the true RIR, process the signal through the EQ and sound-system model, estimate the live linear echo model (LEM) by regularized frequency-domain deconvolution, evaluate the configured loss, backpropagate through the LEM estimate, and update the EQ parameters.
+5. For each frame, update the true RIR, process the signal through the EQ and sound-system model, estimate the live loudspeaker-enclosure-microphone (LEM) block by regularized frequency-domain deconvolution, evaluate the configured loss, backpropagate through the LEM estimate, and update the EQ parameters.
 6. Record the loss, validation error, timing, optional EQ checkpoints, final parameters, and input/desired/unprocessed/equalized audio.

 The validation curve is the paper's normalized relative system distance, `D_rel`: the L1 spectral distance from the equalized response to the desired response, normalized by the corresponding distance for the unprocessed room response.
 Thus, `D_rel = 1` represents no improvement over the room alone, values below 1 represent improvement, and 0 is a perfect match under this measure.